 When you are in Copenhagen, there are plenty of ways to be an eco-tourist.
-Finding a sustainable place to stay in Copenhagen is actually easier than finding a non-sustainable one, as 71% of all the city’s hotel rooms hold an official eco-certification.
+Finding a sustainable place to stay in Copenhagen is actually easier than finding a non-sustainable one, as over 70% of all the city’s hotel rooms hold an official eco-certification.

 More than half of the hotels in Copenhagen have an environmental plan regarding water, laundry, house cleaning, waste, energy consumption, food, smoking, indoor climate, and administration.
 Below you find some of Copenhagen's green hotels